top of page

 Download PDF • 95.01MB

-In the process of designing, it was important for me to showcase the look of the bus as accurately as possible but also exaggerate some of the limitations of the printing method.
-For example, many of the stakeholders wanted the Evergreen Goodwill logo to be large and on the windows, which I urged against since the windows would be perforated and make the smaller text of the logo difficult to read.
+It was important to me to showcase the look of DEB as accurately as possible while also taking into account the limitations of the printing method.
+For example, I advised against placing the Evergreen Goodwill logo on the windows since the windows would be perforated and make the smaller text of the logo difficult to read.

-DEB is the first of several buses of her type that will be roaming the counties of Kitsap, Snohomish, King, Island, San Juan, and Whatcom Counties in the state of Washington.
-Hopefully you'll see her around!
+DEB is the first of several buses of her type that will be serving communities in Kitsap, Snohomish, King, Island, San Juan, and Whatcom Counties in Washington.
+I'm thrilled to have been a part of this project, and I can't wait to see the impact that DEB has on the communities she serves.

 For now, enjoy a video that was created to celebrate DEB's official ribbon cutting: